New Balance 996v6 Review: Speed-Focused Performance for Aggressive Players

-This post has been updated to reflect the current New Balance 996v6 model.
-While I haven’t logged extended on-court time in the 996v6, this review focuses on design intent, fit positioning, and how the shoe compares within New Balance’s tennis lineup.
+While I haven’t logged extended match play in the 996v6, this breakdown focuses on the shoe’s fit, design intent, performance positioning, and how it compares within New Balance’s current tennis lineup.

 This review breaks down the 996v6’s fit, cushioning, durability, and ideal use case, and explains how it compares to other models like the New Balance 696v6.